-AVAILABLE NOW TO PRE-ORDER, PUBLISHING 26th March 2018
+AVAILABLE TO PRE-ORDER NOW, PUBLISHING 26th March 2018

 Britain’s shallow seas are a mysterious domain.
 They remain largely unseen and unexplored except by marine scientists and divers, who have been documenting their wondrous discoveries over many years.
 Now, a wealth of information about what lives on and in the seabed has been brought together in one sumptuously illustrated volume.